koheimiya/koheimiya.github.io/docs/index.md

 <img src="/assets/my_picture.jpg" width="200px">

-## Short Bio
+## Bio

-* April 2019~, Researcher, IBM Research
+* Apr 2019~, Researcher, IBM Research - Tokyo
-* ~March 2019, Ph.D.
+* ~Mar 2019, Ph.D.
 (Information Science and Engineering), the University of Tokyo
-* ~March 2016, Master of Science (Engineering), the University of Tokyo
+* ~Mar 2016, Master of Science (Engineering), the University of Tokyo
-* ~March 2014, Bachelor of Science (Engineering), the University of Tokyo
+* ~Mar 2014, Bachelor of Science (Engineering), the University of Tokyo

 ## Research Interest